Can CBD Help With Perimenopause Brain Fog

 Again, there may be a way to offset that effect which we'll see below.

-That's the choline pathway which estradiol directly boosts and controls.
+That's the choline pathway that estradiol directly boosts and controls.

 There's another key aspect to look at which we can definitely affect.